greg-raven/grus/_posts/2021-11-15-federal-policy-is-exacerbating-southwest-water-shortages.md

 ---
 title: 'Federal policy is exacerbating Southwest water shortages.'
-date: '2021-11-15T13:56:35-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - immigration
 - population
-    - 'Representative Jay Obernolte'
+- Representative Jay Obernolte
-    - 'Senator Alex Padilla'
+- Senator Alex Padilla
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

 In August, federal officials announced first-time cuts in water deliveries from the Colorado River to Arizona and Nevada.
 All while the population drawing upon the River is booming, as reported by *The Salt Lake Tribune* (10/7/21).
 Arizona, Colorado, and California gained 3.8 million people between 2010 and 2020.
 Nevada and Utah grew by almost a million.
-Yet the Census Bureau predicts America’s population will grow by another 75 million in the next 40 years, with roughly 90% of that attributable to unchecked immigration.
+Yet the Census Bureau predicts America's population will grow by another 75 million in the next 40 years, with roughly 90% of that attributable to unchecked immigration.

 America must confront water shortages like these by reckoning with its population growth.
-As President Clinton’s Council on Sustainable Development recommended, Americans must strive to "stabilize the U.S. population" to preserve a quality environment in which people can thrive for the foreseeable future.
+As President Clinton's Council on Sustainable Development recommended, Americans must strive to "stabilize the U.S. population" to preserve a quality environment in which people can thrive for the foreseeable future.

-We need leaders like you to change our nation’s course from depleting limited resources to a future where the well-being of Americans is protected.
-Please don’t make things worse by adding immigration increases and rewards for illegal immigration to the budget reconciliation.
+We need leaders like you to change our nation's course from depleting limited resources to a future where the well-being of Americans is protected.
+Please don't make things worse by adding immigration increases and rewards for illegal immigration to the budget reconciliation.

 Sincerely,